-You may want to use the mediation process for your divorce or custody situation but are not sure how to approach the subject with your partner or significant other.
+Couples often reach out about the mediation process for the separation, divorce or custody, but are not sure how to approach the subject with their partner or significant other.
 Perhaps the mediation process sounds like a good choice for your family but having the initial conversation may be difficult.
-Chances are, if you are heading towards a separation or divorce it may already be challenging to have conversations about your property, debts or your children with each other.
+Chances are, it may already be challenging to have conversations about your property, debts, or your children with each other.
 Even if you are fighting, mediation is a healthy option and can help you find a resolution.
 Below are a few tips you may find helpful.

 Where to begin?
-It is helpful to prepare yourself for the conversation about divorce and mediation.
-First gather the information you need to show your partner that a peaceful, affordable path is the best option for your family.
+It is helpful to prepare yourself for the conversation about mediation.
+First, gather the information you need to show your partner that a peaceful, affordable path is the best option for your family.
 If one spouse is cost-conscious, focus on fees.
-When most couples research the cost of a litigated divorce, it may quickly become clear to your spouse that mediation would be a more affordable option.
+When most couples research the cost of a court process, it may quickly become clear to your spouse that mediation would be a more affordable option.

 Give your partner time.
 I have found that forcing a significant other into mediation rarely has a good outcome.
 Plant the seed with your partner about mediation and follow up after giving them time to do their own research.
 Taking the appropriate time you need to make these important decisions will pay off in the long run.

-Schedule a Consultation: If you would like more information on mediating your divorce, separation, child custody or support issues, please click here https://clementmediation.com/schedule-a-consultation/ to schedule a consultation.
+Schedule a Consultation: If you would like more information on mediation, or help with discussing mediation with your partner please reach out here: www.clementmediation.com to schedule a consultation.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.

 Script adapted from Susan Guthrie, Esq.